Updated on March 23rd, 2023

 The owners of the casas are very proud of their homes & very welcoming.
 They will happily organise your ongoing transport (see National Collectivo Taxi above), bikes if you need them, tours & give you all the information on the local area.
 It helps if you speak Spanish just in case they don’t speak English (some were fluent, others didn’t speak any English.
 This was great for my language progress though).

-Hotels are the expensive option & government run.
+Hotels are an expensive option & government-run.
 I understand for a room in a hotel you pay the usual international prices & get what you expect but with the usual Cuban inefficiencies thrown in – no wifi, maybe cold showers etc.

 Breakfast I always ate in the casa & suggest you make the most of the spread, between that & the heat I never needed lunch.
 You can expect any combination of fried eggs, toasted sandwiches, pastries, fruit (bananas, papaya, pineapple, watermelon), fruit juice, coffee or tea, bread with honey (in Trinidad this came from the owners own bees) and sometimes if you’re lucky, pancakes.